 Without a solid GTM strategy, you risk focusing on the wrong channels, targeting the wrong audience or customer, or, even worse, not creating a defined value proposition for your products while trying to penetrate a saturated or overly competitive market.

-Defining what channels are a good fit for your product will save countless hours in sales meetings, minimize frustrated sales reps who are not closing deals, and, ultimately, save you substantial costs by not pursuing channels that were never the right alignment.
+Defining what channels are a good fit for your product will save countless hours in sales meetings, minimize frustrated sales reps not closing deals, and, ultimately, save you substantial costs by pursuing channels that were never the right fit in the first place.

 Revisiting and refreshing your GTM strategy does not have to be a daunting or scary task.
 By engaging user-friendly technologies, expert CPG consulting, and fractional leadership to help guide your teams, this can be done in parallel with your current sales and marketing plans to maximize efficiency and effectiveness.

-There is no doubt the retail landscape is changing rapidly.
+There is no doubt that the retail landscape is changing rapidly.
 Companies must continue focusing on sales now more than ever, and it is challenging to imagine a complete strategy refresh in these times of uncertainty.
 But this challenge does not have to be conquered alone.